vsrinivas/fuchsia/system/ulib/fit/README.md

 - We have observed several re-implementations of the same idea throughout the system.
 - So we should create a simple way to invoke a function on scope exit.

+### fit::optional

+- std::optional is very useful but it requires C++ 17.
+- We have observed several re-implementations of the same idea throughout the system and it's also a building block for other features such as fit::nullable.
+- So we should create a poly-fill for std::optional on C++ 14.
+- TODO(US-90): The initial implementation only covers a minimal subset of the std::optional API.
+Flesh this out more fully.

+### fit::nullable

+- Case study: fit::defer has a need to store a closure that may be nullable.
+  We were able to replace its hand-rolled lifetime management code with fit::nullable thereby vastly simplifying its implementation.
+- Case study: fit::future has a need to track its own validity along with a continuation that may or not be present.
+- Case study: We have previously observed bugs where developers were surprised when assigning a null closure to wrappers such as fit::function fit::defer, or fit::future left these objects in a supposedly "valid" but uninvocable state.
+These objects therefore take care to detect null closures and enter an "invalid" state.
+Using fit::is_null and fit::nullable makes it easier to eliminate this redundant state and simplifies the API for clients of these wrappers.
+- std::optional can be effective here but it doesn't directly handle nullity so it takes more care to coalesce the null and "not present" states. std::optional also increases the size of the object to carry an extra bool and passing, whereas fit::nullable eliminates this overhead by taking advantage of the underlying value's null state (if there is one).
+- So we introduce fit::nullable to handle both cases systematically while still hewing close to the semantics of std::optional.